Here you will find behind the scenes snippets, vigenttes and occasional deep dive into my projects and commissions.

 Hasselblad Award 2024 awarded to Ingrid Pollard

-This year the Hasselblad Foundation announced that Ingrid Pollard is their 2024 Hasselblad Award laureate.
-To my surprise and delight, I learnt that Ingrid requested that my portrait to used accompany the esteemed award’s press release and media pack.
-Read the Foundation announcement hasselbladfoundation.org/en/hasselblad-award-winner-2024
+This year, the Hasselblad Foundation announced that Ingrid Pollard is their 2024 Hasselblad Award laureate.
+To my surprise and delight, I learned that Ingrid requested that my portrait be used to accompany the esteemed award’s press release and media pack.

-Huge congratulations Ingrid, and thank you again for trusting my eye.
+Huge congratulations, Ingrid, and thank you again for trusting my eye.

 Below features a few more pictures from our day at Ingrid’s London home.